techieeShreyas/Git-Practice/Readme.md

 20. `git add <file1> <file2> <file3> ...` -> This command will add multiple file changes together in the staging area.

 21. `git add .` -> This command will add all files from working repo. to staging area.

+### Recommended Practice to do

+    - make changes
+    - git add <file>
+    - git commit
+    - git pull => if any changes that made on github directly it can be first download to the local machine and then changes can be pushed to github.
+    - git push